ajayjayayy/yahoo-stock-quotes/README.md

 # What is Yahoo Stock Quotes?
 It's Node.js app to get stock quotes from Yahoo.

+Recently Yahoo has shut down the Finance API.
+The web service parses web pages like `http://yahoo.com/quote/AAPL` to retrieve the necessary data.

 It's fast and robust.
 Both HTML and REST are avaialble to add/remove symbols.

 ## Supported features